efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 ```

 ## Handling Vue Methods
-You will notice throughout the documentation that some Quasar components have methods that can be called.
+You will notice throughout the documentation that some Efuzy components have methods that can be called.
 Example:

 | Vue Method | Description |
 | --- | --- |